macrostack

 The cost

-Free tier with a 40-minute group-meeting limit; paid plans per licensed host per month
+Free tier with a 40-minute limit on group meetings; paid plans are billed per licensed host per month (Pro starts around $13–16 per host/month), with webinars, larger rooms, and cloud recording storage costing extra.

 Why people consider an alternative